Nestlé to plant 3 million trees in Malaysia by 2023 - Borneo Post Online

 By widening its reach in Sabah and expanding for the first time to Peninsular Malaysia, Project RELeaf aims to scale up Nestlé’s efforts in restoring riparian and forest ecosystems, contributing to establish wildlife corridors, and mitigating human-animal conflict and protecting critical water supplies.

-The project will also help to develop greater awareness amongst local communities on environmental topics and will provide additional sources of income to improve their supply chains.”
+The project will also help to develop greater awareness amongst local communities on environmental topics and will provide additional sources of income to improve their livelihoods.

 “We are mindful of the urgent need to address climate change, which is a threat to the sustainability of our business as well as for the planet’s future.
 Project RELeaf will enable us to accelerate our net-zero ambition by scaling up nature-based solutions to tackle this global climate issue,” said Chris Johnson, executive vice-president of Nestlé S.A. and CEO for Zone Asia, Oceania, and sub-Saharan Africa.